 Selfies spread easily because they are very convincing and believable.
 Seeing people proudly wearing your logo is a powerful incentive to remember and trust your brand.

 Perhaps even more important, selfie marketing can extend your reach to Instagram, the unbelievably fast-growing venue that fueled selfies to their undeniable popularity seen today.

 Selfies have become so pervasive that influencer marketplace Tomoson has even added a new option where influencers are invited to create sponsored selfies of them using, wearing or posing with an advertiser’s products.

 Visual quoting is not a new tactic.
 You’ve probably seen quotes put on images all over Pinterest and Twitter.
 A new spin on this trend is to pack quotes into presentations and market them on Slideshare, another channel that must be added to your marketing strategy if it’s not already.

-Slideshare can be a massive traffic driver (here’s how to create a Slideshare call-to-action that will actually drive clicks).
+Slideshare can be a massive traffic driver.
 The Slideshare crowd loves lists and quotes, so combining the two is an easy target.

 Here’s how I do that:

 - Find attention-grabbing images.
 Print Me Poster has an enormous collection of visuals.